Rymul/global-population-visualization/README.md

-# Our Home By the Numbers
+# Our World By the Numbers
 ---
 ---